-In the following example, an HTTP POST request is submitted to the /clusterrolebindings API to create a cluster role binding that assigns the cluster-admin cluster role to the user bob .The request includes the cluster role binding definition in the request body and returns a successful HTTP 204 No Content response.
+In the following example, an HTTP POST request is submitted to the /clusterrolebindings API to create a cluster role binding that assigns the cluster-admin cluster role to the user bob.
+The request includes the cluster role binding definition in the request body and returns a successful HTTP 200 OK response and the created cluster role binding definition.